NextronSystems/asgard-manual/administration/uninstall.rst

    C:\Windows\system32>rmdir /S /Q C:\ProgramData\thor

 .. note::
    Line 3 and 4 are only necessary if the new service controller (on ASGARD 2.11+) has been installed.

+The commands above will:

+- Disable the ASGARD agent's service
+- Delete the ASGARD agent's service
+- Remove all files associated with the ASGARD agent

 Uninstall ASGARD Agents on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^